lhch9550/Quantify-Course-Impact/README.md

 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/9a990f76-a4af-4fef-8cda-8e8670c7f6b1)

 The proportion of courses with impact indices higher or lower than the overall course impact index median (0.074) was calculated for each field.
-The results reveal that fields such as Legal, Aerospace, and Engineering have a substantial number of courses with higher impact indices.
-Conversely, other fields including Leadership & People Management, Education and Training, and Food and Beverages exhibit a prevalence of courses with lower impact indices.
+The results reveal that some sectors such as Legal, Aerospace, and Engineering have a substantial number of courses with higher impact indices.
+Conversely, other sectors including Leadership & People Management, Education and Training, and Food and Beverages exhibit a prevalence of courses with lower impact indices.

 <p align="center">
 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/fb660d99-da4f-4fb7-947c-04150f40c9ca" width="80%" height="80%">
 </p>

+To elucidate the sectional disparity, we compared the median course impact and the median course specificity values across sectors.
+Notably, a robust correlation (rho=0.82) was observed between these two variables.
+This suggests that courses covering more specialized jobs or skills within a sector tend to have a higher impact.

 ## Citation
 [1] E. Pelinescu, Procedia Economics and Finance 22, 184-190 (2015).